 Balls are one of the main differences between outdoor and indoor pickleball.
 Although there are a variety of outdoor and indoor balls, outdoor balls typically have smaller holes and are heavier.
 Outdoor balls are made this way because of windy conditions and because concrete cracks balls faster.
 Indoor pickleballs are usually lighter with smaller holes.
 Gym floors are not as hard as concrete, with no wind factor.
 Indoor balls travel slower than outdoor balls, making it harder to hit a winner, but it is also easier to keep the ball in play.

-Most outdoor surfaces contain some type of concrete or asphalt mix.
+Most playground surfaces contain some type of concrete or asphalt mix.
 The best outdoor surfaces are post-tension concrete that prevents cracking and has some cushioning that makes it better for joints.
 Indoor courts are typically wooden gym floors that are softer and easier on the body.
 However, I have played on as diverse as rubber-chip, carpet, and even roller-hockey courts.

 One primary difference in outdoor vs. indoor pickleball is the lines.
 Nowadays, most outdoor pickleball venues have dedicated courts with only one set of lines.
 Some courts still use both tennis and pickleball lines.
 On the other hand, indoor courts have various sets of lines for sports such as basketball and volleyball.
 One challenging aspect of indoor pickleball is clearly seeing the correct set of lines.